ixiK C E I - Cultural Energy Independent Radio & Television

 Speaker for the LANL plan

 Organizers of the Mar 26 Española Forum on Expansion of Nuclear Bomb Trigger Production at Los Alamos National Labs.
-Top; Joni Ahrens, Sheri Kotowski, Holly Beaumont, Shannyn Sollitt, Bottom; Marian Naranjo, Kathy Sanchez, Clarisa Duran.
+Top; Joni Arends, Sheri Kotowski, Holly Beaumont, Shannyn Sollitt, Bottom; Marian Naranjo, Kathy Sanchez, Clarisa Duran.
+They all also spoke at the Mar 27 EIS hearing.

 More Speakers from the Environmental Justice Day at the Round House